Cryptoverse: Bitcoin bounces on BlackRock buzz

 "The news of the ETF filing is evidence of adoption and interest from top global players, which is, of course, interesting to institutional investors and traders alike," said Mikkel Morch, chairman at digital asset investment fund ARK36.

-Fueling optimism among some crypto advocates is BlackRock's strong track record of getting the SEC's green light for ETFs more generally, although it hasn't filed for a crypto one before.
+Fueling optimism among some crypto advocates is BlackRock's strong track record of getting the SEC's green light for ETFs more generally, although it has not filed for a crypto one before.
 It boasts a 575-1 approval rate, according to Rosenblatt Securities analyst Andrew Bond.

 Since the BlackRock filing, Invesco and WisdomTree have also reapplied for spot bitcoin ETFs after they had previous applications rejected by the regulator.